ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The query parameter 'cursor' has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
-The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null", if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.

    * The query parameter ’cursor’ has a value strictly greater than the current LAST_INDEX for the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}) and no wrap-around of the 'index' value has occurred for that update collection.